Deep Kernel Representation for Image Reconstruction in PET: Application to Patient Data

 \subsection{Data Acquisition}

 A cardiac patient scan was performed on the GE Discovery ST PET/CT scanner in 2D mode at the UC Davis Medical Center.
-The patient received approximately 20 mCi $^{18}$F-FDG with a bolus injection, followed by an immediate data scan.
-A low-dose transmission CT scan was then performed at the end of PET scan to provide the CT image for PET attenuation correction.
-The raw data of the first 90 seconds were binned into a total of 45 dynamic frames with a 2-second duration.
-The projection data size was $249\times210\times47$ and the image size was $128\times128\times47$.
-The data correction sinograms of each frame, including normalization, attenuation correction, scattered correction and randoms correction, were extracted using the vendor software used in the reconstruction process.
+The patient received approximately 20 mCi $^{18}$F-FDG with a bolus injection, followed by an immediate dynamic scan.
+The one-hour data are divided into 109 time frames following the schedule $75 \times 2s$, $15 \times 10s$, $10 \times 60s$, and $9 \times 300s$.
+A low-dose transmission CT scan was performed at the end of PET scan for PET attenuation correction.
+The projection data size was $249\times210\times47$ and the image size was $128\times128\times47$ with a voxel size of $3.91\times3.91\times3.27$ mm$^3$.
+The data correction sinograms of each frame, including normalization, attenuation correction, scattered correction and randoms correction, were extracted using the vendor software and used in the reconstruction process.

-The dynamic data were reconstructed using different methods.
-Five composite frames ($3\times10s$, $2\times30s$) were used to build the kernel matrix $\K$.